 As we established, high-field MRI imaging would not be possible without a superconductive magnet, this level of superconductivity would not be achieved without liquid helium.

 Liquid helium affects the running costs of an MRI.
-The price of liquid helium varies from 25 to 40 euros per litre.
+The price of liquid helium varies greatly.
 However, if you own a zero boil-off helium MRI scanner, you do not have to worry if the price of helium rises as the refilling intervals are up to 10 years.

 What is a zero boil-off MRI scanner?